kyverno/kyverno/test/conformance/kuttl/validate/patterns/compare-arrays/README.md

 # ## Description

-This test creates a policy to validate resources with patterns comparing arrays.
+This test creates a policy to validate resources with patterns comparing arrays with more than one element.

 ## Expected Behavior